owickstrom/wickstrom.tech/src/posts/2026-01-28-there-and-back-again-from-quickstrom-to-bombadil.md

 language among quality-minded web developers, and if you're not into that, Bombadil will work with plain JavaScript too.

-Bombadil is built in Rust, leveraging its excellent ecosystem to ship a single statically-linked executable --- download for your platform, point it at a Chromium-based browser, and off you go!
+We're writing Bombadil in Rust, leveraging its excellent ecosystem to ship a single statically-linked executable --- download for your platform, point it at a Chromium-based browser, and off you go!

 Bombadil is early but usable.
 Check it out on [GitHub](https://github.com/antithesishq/bombadil), try it on your projects, and let us know what breaks.
 Also let us know what *it* breaks in your systems!
 Join us on [Discord](https://discord.gg/antithesis) for help and discussion, or follow development on [Twitter/X](https://x.com/owickstrom).
 This is just the beginning --- we're actively seeking feedback and early adopters to help shape where this goes.